tepesalexandru/quartz/content/Research/NextJS/NextJS - Episode 3.md

 #### Third-Party JS
 🏞️ *Display third-party scripts slider*

 What I actually mean by third-party is a script that was not written by us, but we need it in our application.
 An example would be us having to use the Facebook SDK.
+This will be just an example, and I will delete it later since we don't actually need it.

+🎬 *Close slides*

-To do that, we'd need to import an external javascript file in our app.
+So, to use the SDK, we'd need to import an external javascript file in our app.
 NextJS enables us to do that using the `Script` component, exported from `next/script`.

-🎬 *Close slides*

-Let's take a quick look how the Facebook SDK would be imported in the app.
+Let's import it in the `movie` page.

 First off, go to `movie.tsx` and import the `Script` component.